music-encoding/guidelines/_guidelines-v4/06-neumes/04-neumesexamples.md

 In addition to {% include link elem="neume" %} and {% include link elem="nc" %} the following elements are also frequently used in the MEI Neumes Module: {% include link elem="custos" %}, {% include link elem="episema" %}, {% include link elem="hispanTick" %}, {% include link elem="liquescent" %}, {% include link elem="ncGrp" %}, {% include link elem="oriscus" %}, {% include link elem="quilisma" %}, {% include link elem="signifLet" %}, {% include link elem="strophicus" %}.
 Note that {% include link elem="nc" %}, {% include link elem="episema" %}, {% include link elem="hispanTick" %}, and {% include link elem="signifLet" %} are {% include link elem="neume" %} elements.
 Instead {% include link elem="oriscus" %}, {% include link elem="liquescent" %}, {% include link elem="quilisma" %}, and {% include link elem="strophicus" %} are elements that must be part of a {% include link elem="nc" %} element.
-The {% include link elem="custos" %} is an element that is encoded inside the `syllable` element.
+The {% include link elem="custos" %} is an element that is encoded inside the {% include link elem="syl" %} element.
 Furthermore, there are many other elements such as Editorial and Metadata elements that are not specific to Neumes and are not listed here.

 {% include link elem="custos" %}: to indicate a symbol placed at the end of a line of music to indicate the first note of the next line.
 Sometimes called a "direct" (see MEI encoding of {% include link elem="custos" %} below).